philoSurfer/reason_aka_mpk_min_mk4/README.md

 - **Bank +/- Patch Navigation**: Browse patches on focused instruments
 - **Serum 2 Macro Control**: Knobs 1-8 map to Serum 2 Macros 1-8

+## Please consider Donating if you find this useful
+I have a family, and every little bit helps.
+Aloha.

+Venmo: @philosurfer

 ## Installation

 ### macOS